Construction Business Loans

 Alternatives to Construction Business Loans

-Bank loans are another option that can offer great rates.
-The approval process and paperwork can be time-consuming and can take a while, so plan ahead.
+Bank loans are another funding option that can offer great rates.
+The approval process and paperwork for a working capital loan for construction or contracting businesses can be time-consuming and can take a while, so plan ahead.

 Line of Credit

 If you need capital to buy or lease a piece of construction equipment, there are specific equipment loans for that purpose.
-The equipment you’re buying is the collateral for the loan, which secures the loan enough to potentially get you a low interest rate.
+The equipment you’re buying is the collateral for the loan, which secures the construction equipment financing enough to potentially get you a low interest rate.
+Equipment leasing is another option that can preserve cash flow and may offer tax benefits.

 Nav’s Verdict: Construction Business Loans

-Because the construction industry requires large financial outlay, construction business loans can keep you competitive and can keep cash flowing until you get paid for that next project.
+As a construction business owner, you know the construction industry requires a large financial outlay.
+Construction business loans can keep you competitive and can keep cash flowing until you get paid for that next project.

 - SBA Loans